-Awarded to undergraduate students with significant financial need.
+Offered to undergraduate students with significant financial need.
 Eligibility and annual amounts are determined by Congress and can change from year to year.

 Supplemental Educational Opportunity Grant (SEOG)

-Awarded to undergraduate students with the greatest financial need; helps to supplement the Pell Grant.
+Offered to undergraduate students with the greatest financial need; helps to supplement the Pell Grant.

 Federal TEACH Grant

-Awarded to teacher education students who are formally admitted to a “high-need” teacher education program and who meet specific academic requirements.
+Offered to teacher education students who are formally admitted to a “high-need” teacher education program and who meet specific academic requirements.
 This grant requires a separate application and more information can be found on the School of Education’s website.

 Provides funding for students who signed the Wisconsin Covenant Pledge prior to beginning high school and fulfilled the requirements of the pledge.
 The Covenant program was closed to new participants after 2011.
 The last cohort of Wisconsin Covenant students graduated from high school in 2015.

 Provides grant assistance to the most financially needy and educationally disadvantaged Wisconsin resident students attending colleges and universities in the State of Wisconsin.
 First-time freshmen students are nominated for the TIP Grant by the school financial aid offices or by counselors of the Wisconsin Educational Opportunity Programs (WEOP).
 To continue to receive the TIP Grant, you must continue to show financial need.
 Eligibility cannot exceed ten semesters.